 Assurity disability insurance reviews and complaints

-Assurity is accredited with the Better Business Bureau and has an A+ rating for customer service.
+Assurity is accredited with the Better Business Bureau and has an A+ rating for customer service, as of October 2020.
 There are no customer reviews on the site and three complaints, which is a good sign given the size of the company.
 During business hours, the insurer aims to answer 90% of calls within 30 seconds.

 Assurity’s financial strength